From loom spaces to veering triangulations: Convexity

 \begin{lemma} Suppose that $C$ is a finite subset of $\calL \cup \Delta(\calL)$.
 Suppose that $q$ and $r$ lie in $\hull(C) \cup \Delta(\hull(C))$.
 Then $\hull(q, r) \subset \hull(C)$. \end{lemma}

-That is, hulls are \emph{convex}.
-In fact, the boundary of a hull is the union of finitely many \emph{convex polygonal paths} in the sense of~\cite[Definition~3.2]{Fenley12}.
+It follows that hulls are convex.
+Equally well, the boundary of a hull is the union of finitely many \emph{convex polygonal paths} in the sense of~\cite[Definition~3.2]{Fenley12}.
 We prove a version of this in \reflem{Interval}\refitm{Rightmost}.